Nutrition and Dietetics

 The program will follow the College calendar with the possible exception of Independent Study courses and/or 48V Internship/Practicum courses.

-Dietetic students will not make nutritional assessments, plans, perform specific diet instructions or personalized education without proper supervision or co-signature of a registered dietitian or nutritionist who holds liability insurance or is employed by an organization that holds professional insurance.
+Those earning a nutritionist degree will not make nutritional assessments, plans, perform specific diet instructions or personalized education without proper supervision or co-signature of a registered dietitian or nutritionist who holds liability insurance or is employed by an organization that holds professional insurance.

 Nutrition and Dietetics Handbook